 In this Article

-Pregnant or breast-feeding women should consume no more than 8 mg per day if they are 14 to 18 years old, and no more than 10 mg per day if they are 19 or older.
+Special Precautions & Warnings:Pregnancy and breast-feeding: Copper is LIKELY SAFE when taken by mouth appropriately.
+Pregnant or breast-feeding women should consume no more than 8 mg dailyper day if they are 14 to 18 years old, and no more than 10 mg dailyper day if they are 19 or older.
+Taking copper by mouth in higher doses is POSSIBLY UNSAFE.
 Higher amounts can be dangerous.

 Report Problems to the Food and Drug Administration